-TRIUMPH (Translational Research in Multi-Disciplinary Program) Postdoctoral Fellowship is a new program that will provide training in clinical and translational research.
-The immediate goal of this program is to recruit talented, productive, well trained Ph.Ds and train them through didactic course work, as well as clinical rotations and a unique mentorship to pursue clinical and/or translational research.
+TRIUMPH (Translational Research in Multi-Disciplinary Program) Postdoctoral Fellowship provides training in clinical and translational research.
+The immediate goal of this program is to recruit talented and productive Ph.Ds from top graduate programs to provide continued training in clinical and/or translational cancer research through didactic course work, clinical rotations, and unique, interdisciplinary mentorships.
 A long term goal of this program is to produce translational scientists who can be teamed with suitable physician scientists to PI a translational research laboratory.

 This is a three-year training program.
-The first year the postdocs will participate in a series of didactic clinical course work offered at the University of Texas Graduate School of Biomedical Sciences (GSBS), MD Anderson Cancer Center or the UT Medical School, participate in different clinical rotations, while pursuing research in a basic or translational research laboratory.
-In the second and third years the postdoc will be co-mentored by a basic science/translational scientist mentor and a physician/ scientist clinical mentor to pursue a clinical/translational research project.
-The TRIUMPH postdoc will obtain a certificate upon successful completion of the program from GSBS.
+First year postdoctoral fellows participate in a series of didactic clinical course work offered at the MD Anderson UTHealth Graduate School (GSBS), MD Anderson Cancer Center, or the UTHealth McGovern School of Medicine and strategically matched clinical rotations, while pursuing research in a basic or translational research laboratory.
+Second and third year fellows are co-mentored by a basic science/translational scientist mentor and a physician/clinical scientist mentor on clinical/translational research projects.
+The TRIUMPH postdoc will earn a certificate upon successful completion of the program.

-- Ph.D. from a top graduate program (US or abroad) in any of the life sciences
+- Ph.D. or M.D./Ph.D. from a top graduate program (U.S. or abroad) in any of the life sciences

 - Dedication to pursue translational cancer research

-- If applicant has a visa, it must be valid for the entire program period
+- Applicants do not need to be US citizens.
+If the applicant has a visa, it must be valid for the duration of the fellowship.

 Applications should include:

 - A two-page essay describing your goals and dedication toward a career in translational cancer research.
-Essay should be single-spaced and in 12-point font
+Essay should be single-spaced and in 12-point Arial or Times New Roman font

 MD Anderson Cancer Center is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, gender, sexual orientation, age, religion, disability or veteran status except where such distinction is required by law.
 All positions at The University of Texas MD Anderson Cancer Center are security sensitive and subject to examination of criminal history record information.
 Smoke-free and drug-free environment.